cliffbdf/small/README.md

 # small

-A trivial demo os the Java module system.
+A trivial demo of the Java module system.
 Appears to fail to generate a working deployable package for OS-X or Linux.

 For Linux, in the makefile, please change the line,